TMUG

 Part 6: The Tactical Packing List

-• The Pick: A stroller with air-filled tires or a dedicated baby carrier is recommended here.
+• 1.
+The “Cobblestone-Safe” Stroller: River Street is paved with ballast stones that destroy cheap plastic wheels.
+A stroller with air-filled tires or a dedicated baby carrier is recommended here.

-• The Reality: Savannah humidity is oppressive; kids dehydrate faster than you realize.
+• 2.
+The Humidity-Proof Hydration: Savannah humidity is oppressive; kids dehydrate faster than you realize.
+Insulated, refillable water bottles are a safety requirement.

-• The Reality: Historic Inns have thin walls and old windows; street noise is common.
+• 3.
+The “White Noise” Buffer: Historic Inns have thin walls and old windows; street noise is common.
+A portable white noise machine ensures the kids (and you) actually sleep.

 FAQ